goldman-gp-ebi/BOSS-RUNS/README.md

 ### Starting readfish

 This requires access to a guppy basecall server and a TOML file.
-Here's an example TOML file:
+Here's an example TOML file for this walkthrough:

 ```
 [caller_settings]